WenjieXu793/DijkstraVisualizer/README.md

 # DijkstraVisualizer
-A visualizer for the Dijkstra's shortest pathfinding algorithm.
+A visualizer for the Dijkstra's shortest path finding algorithm.